stephanie-K/portfolio/README.md

 # Portfolio
 This will be a simple website to illustrate my experience in UX Design.

-Using only CSS with SASS - No Javascript -
-Accessible and responsive
+Using only CSS with SASS - No Javascript for now - Accessible and responsive

 Can be visited here: